nulltea/chainmetric-network/README.md

 [Chaincodes][chaincode] (alternative to Smart Contracts) in Hyperledger Fabric infrastructure can be deployed both by embedding their source code into the blockchain peers and by deploying them [as external services][chaincode as external service], which is a way more versatile option especially for Kubernetes cluster environment where such Chaincodes can be deployed as a pods.

-To deploy Smart Contract for the first time it is required to [pack its configuration][packing chaincode] in an archive and then use it with `peer lifecycle commands`.
-All required steps are conveniently aggregated in a single command of `network.sh` [script][network.sh script] from the [network repository][chainmetric network repo].
-To perform Chaincode's initial deployment use `deploy` command with `cc` action as following:
+For chaincodes initial deployment or further updates use `deploy cc` command as following:

 ```shell
 fabnctl deploy cc --arch=arm64 --domain=example.network --chaincode=example -C=example-channel \